torebutlin/cued_datalogger/docs/DEVELOPER_NOTES.md

 The master analysis window has:

 * A menubar (see 4.3)
-* A widget containing the tools used for analysis on the left
+* A widget containing the tools used for analysis on the left ('Toolbox')
 * A TabWidget to display the results of the different tools in the middle for different type of analysis
-* A set of always-accessible widgets for performing tasks common to all (or most) tools - eg. channel selection, on the right
+* A set of always-accessible widgets for performing tasks common to all (or most) tools - eg. channel selection, on the right ('Global Toolbox')

 Both the left and right widgets are custom tabwidget, written to be collapsible tabs.
 The idea of this is to hide away the tools to allow maximum view of the results in the middle, while having the tabs visible to the user, allowing them to open up the tools.